-- Cerro Prieto continuing the advancement of Cerro Prieto located in Sonora State, Mexico with particular focus on minimising operating costs per ounce and expanding operations with the addition of Cerro Prieto regional in 2018. - Cerro Prieto regional subsequent to March 31, 2018, the Company began small scale operations from Cerro Prieto regional and is looking to expand operations from this property for the remainder of the year. - Management is forecasting an expected annual gold production of 22,000 to 25,000 ounces(1) for 2018. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production by the end of 2018.
+- Batamote during the second quarter of 2018, the Company commenced extraction and operations from the Batamote project which is currently under option.
+Management will be concentrating production from this project for the foreseeable future. - Cerro Prieto management ceased production during the latter part of Q2 and will perform exploration work and a pushback of the central pit during production from Batamote to prepare Cerro Prieto for operation when production resumes at the project. - Management is pursuing exploration of nearby areas within our concessions to extend mine life beyond the current four years and potentially increase production. - San José de Gracia continue to work with the Government of the State of Sinaloa and through legal proceedings bring serious pressure on the Dyna USA chairman, with the goal of bringing a resolution to the conflict with DynaUSA and moving the project into production. - El Mozo, Ecuador continue the environmental assessment and permitting processes to advance this property to production by the end of 2018.